andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-16.md

 ---
 title: 16.
 What music can teach us about sequencing images
 subtitle: >-
-  Have you ever considered why a particular album great?
+  Have you ever considered what makes a particular album great?
 What can our favorite albums teach us about the art of sequencing images?
 date: '2021-07-13'
 categories:
   - src/data/categories/season-1.yaml